freeranger/evologger/README.md

 Plugins come in two flavours - input plugins and output plugins.
 Input plugins are sources of temperature data and output plugins are where you record that data.

-The simplest way to get started with your own plugin is to look at one of the existing ones - eg. forecast for input or csv for output.
+The simplest way to get started with your own plugin is to look at one of the existing ones - eg. darksky.net for input or csv for output.
 There are a few rules you must follow for your plugin:

 * Plugins must be stored beneath the "plugins" folder and have a `__init__.py` file.